Why I Need Your Help?

 My Appeal Before the Employment Appeal Tribunal (EAT) Concerning my Unfair Dismissal

 Following a Rule 3(10) hearing on 20 May 2021 the EAT permitted my appeal (against the judgment of Employment Judge Baron dated 13 March 2019 in relation to my unfair dismissal) to proceed to a full appeal hearing on 4 of the remaining 6 Grounds of Appeal lodged.
-The Order from the EAT also gave me permission to submit an application to the Employment Tribunal for a reconsideration of the same judgment based on new evidence that came to light after Employment Judge Baron’s judgment was published-see below.
+The Order from the EAT also gave me permission to submit an application to the Employment Tribunal for a reconsideration of the same judgment based on new evidence that came to light after Employment Judge Baron’s judgment was published.

 On 14 September 2021 the EAT Ordered that my appeal remain stayed until after a decision by the Employment Tribunal concerning my reconsideration application.